Facebook’s messaging ambitions amount to much more than chat

 Potential rivals can also start emphasizing how they are different from Facebook — as Apple is doing by stressing privacy protections in its devices and services.
 O’Donnell added that those in payments need to make sure their services are compelling and easy to use so that they can compete with whatever Facebook brings.

-Apple, Amazon, Yelp, eBay and OpenTable didn’t immediately respond to messages for comment.
-Snap and PayPal, which also owns Venmo, declined to comment.
+Apple, Amazon, eBay and OpenTable didn’t respond to messages for comment.
+Yelp, Snap and PayPal, which also owns Venmo, declined to comment.

 The most immediate threat Facebook poses is to other messaging services.
 Apple’s iMessage is popular on iPhones, but there’s no version for Android.
 Facebook could look more appealing as it breaks down walls and makes its three discrete messaging services work together as though they were one.